Skip to main content

-Node.js is used for building highly scalable server-side applications using JavaScript.
+Node.js is used to build highly scalable server-side applications using JavaScript.
 It provides,

 • Event-driven